Digital Privacy Under Attack: Challenges and Enablers: Attacks on Statistical Aggregated Data

-Nowadays, due to the massive size of the data collected, many databases contain confidential information.
-The data curator may be reluctant to publish the original data directly or fully share them with untrusted parties for the sake of privacy-preserving.
-For instance, data curators may only allow statistical and aggregate queries on these sensitive databases ~\cite{thompson2009privacypreserving}, or more cautiously, choose to publish noisy or encrypted databases~\cite{naveed2015inference}.
-In recent years, considerable research works have demonstrated that the adversary who monitors different query results of the databases might get private information, including inferring the sensitive values of data or even reconstructing them.
-Upholding the confidentiality requirement by statistical aggregate publishing, although protecting privacy to a certain extent, usually poses great challenges.
-That is because various statistics or query results released by the well-intentioned curator refer to how the sensitive information is potentially related to public information, which may inadvertently disclose private information, resulting in privacy violations.
+Nowadays, due to the sheer volume of data collected, many databases contain confidential information.
+The data curator may be reluctant to release the original data directly or share it completely with untrusted parties for privacy reasons.
+For example, data curators may only allow statistical and aggregate queries to these sensitive databases, or more cautiously, choose to publish noisy or encrypted databases~\cite{naveed2015inference}.
+In recent years, extensive research has shown that the adversary who monitors various query results of the databases can obtain private information, including inferring the sensitive values of data or even reconstruct them~\cite{kellaris2016generic}.
+Maintaining confidentiality by publishing statistical aggregates, while protecting privacy to some extent is usually very challenging.
+This is because various statistics or query results relate the sensitive information to potentially with public information, which may inadvertently reveal private information, resulting in privacy breaches.
+It is important to note that statistical data is not limited to tabular data alone.
+Other forms, such as time series data~\cite{voyez2022membership} and trajectory data~\cite{tu2018new} also fall under the category of statistical data.
+These data types share the common characteristic of being analyzable through statistical methods, yet each presents different structural complexities and challenges in terms of privacy preservation.
+These observations raise critical questions: \textit{Can aggregate statistics be published without compromising individual privacy?
+Is it possible to infer sensitive information solely from such aggregates?
+Under what conditions can adversaries reconstruct most of a database from aggregate query outputs?
+Does executing encrypted queries on fully encrypted databases ensure true privacy?}

-Considering the above observations, many questions naturally pop up: Can we publish valuable statistical aggregate information about individuals while preserving their privacy?
-Is it practical to infer sensitive information only from the statistical aggregate data published?
-Under what conditions can the adversary exploit these aggregated releases or query results to reconstruct all or most of the sensitive bits of databases?
-Is it absolutely private to conduct encrypted queries on a strictly encrypted database?
-Driven by these issues, recent years have seen tremendous interest in \textit{reconstruction attacks}~\cite{dwork2017exposed,kellaris2016generic}, \textit{differential attacks}~\cite{zhao2020novel} and \textit{membership inference attacks}~\cite{pyrgelis2017knock} against statistical aggregation of the data sets.
-In this section, we will review a series of reconstruction attacks based on different statistical querying conditions, differential attacks based on the query result difference, as well as membership inference attacks posing privacy threats in multiple fields.
+Motivated by these questions, recent research has focused on attacks against aggregated datasets, including reconstruction attacks\cite{dwork2017exposed,kellaris2016generic}, differential attacks\cite{zhao2020novel}, and membership inference attacks~\cite{pyrgelis2017knock}, each revealing fundamental vulnerabilities in statistical data publication.